 Thinking through the governance of AI needs new frameworks that can grapple with the fraught questions of data ownership, data sovereignty, economic democracy, and institutional ethics, in a global world with local aspirations.
 Any effort towards norm development in this domain will need to see the geo-economics of digital intelligence and the geo-politics of development ideologies as two sides of the same coin.

 This was the crux of Anita Gurumurthy's keynote at the AAAI/ACM conference on Artificial Intelligence, Ethics and Society.
-Find the full text of the keynote here.
+Find the full text of the keynote here and the presentation here.